jtarmitage/graphql-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Create a personal token and add it to a .env.local file to run this project.
-A env-template file has been created to assist with this.
+A .env-template file has been created in the /src folder to assist with this.

+## Reflections and Future Improvements

+Accessing the individual data of each node (repository name, URL etc.) took longer than expected because edges can have multiple types - not just Repository.
+The TypeScript error that was thrown didn't give many clues as to how it could be resolved.
+After some research I discovered an extra check for **edge.node.\_\_typename === 'Repository'** would fix the issue.

+Simple pagination has been added.
+I was hoping to be able to add numbered pagination, e.g. Previous and Next buttons, with 1-10 in the middle, changing to 2-11, 3-12 as the pages change.
+However the GraphQL API doesn't appear to offer numbered offsets for search, which means that we have to use cursor based pagination and can't directly address a specific page.

+Caching of the results could potentially be improved.
+Currently the code discards any existing results and only returns the incoming results from the API.
+It should be possible to return listings faster if we have already visited a page.

+By default the search query is 'topic: react'.
+It would be nice to show that in the search bar, and provide helpful guidance to the user about which searches can be made.

+This is not an exhaustive list of improvements.
+On an open-ended project such as this there will always be something which could be added.
+I hope that it at least shows an ability to make GraphQL queries and manipulate the data within a React and TypeScript project.

 ## Available Scripts